Sekuraz/bachelorthesis/thesis/chapters/variables_and_source.md

 Var p_var = {"p", &(*p), at_firstprivate, 0};
 t.vars.push_back(p_var);
 ```
+The first thing to note here is that b does not get transformed at all.
+This is expected behaviour, because \texttt{b} is not used within the \omp task.
-Here one can see the different amount of dereference operators according to the type of the variable.
+On top of that one can see the different amount of dereference operators according to the type of the variable.
 Variables are then wrapped in the correct amount of references again before the extracted code starts executing.
 The code which unpacks the variables above can be found below.
 ```c++